 If you want to attach the chalkboard to the fence, then a set of lag bolts would come in handy.
 Hooks of the not-too-pointy variety can be attached to the board for the purpose of hanging buckets of chalks.

-- Wine bottle Tiki torch
+DIY Project #3 – Wine bottle tiki torch

 If you have spare wine bottles lying around, you can take some time off this weekend to create tiki torches for your outdoor space.
 Apart from creating a relaxing ambiance, the lights would help to chase mosquitoes, bugs, and other pesky insects away.
 This project requires Teflon tape, top plate connectors, coupling, wood screws, TIki replacement wick and torch fuel, and of course, an empty wine bottle.

 You would also have to build a hanger for the bottle torch.
-As you might have figured out, creating this masterpiece can be quite technical, so get out your wrench, Channellocks, hacksaw, and screwdriver.
+As you might have figured out, creating this masterpiece can be quite technical.
+So get out your wrench, Channellocks, hacksaw, and screwdriver.

 A word of caution here: Never leave the torches unattended.
 When not in use, blow them out.
 Small open flames, if not handled with caution and care, can cause fatal accidents.

-- Beaded wind chimes
+DIY Project #4 – Craft beaded wind chimes

 Using a small drill bit, drill as many holes as you like in a sturdy piece of driftwood.
 Then with your beading needle and a nylon string, thread the beads and charms onto a nylon string.
 Add little bells at the end of the string to achieve that tinkling sound whenever the wind blows.
 Carefully string each threaded strand through the holes created in the piece of wood.
 Secure them by tying a knot at the top of each strand.
 Now hang your beautiful wind chime in a cozy spot in your backyard.